XabierGallardo/ReactJS-Minimalist-Tutorial/README.md

 # ReactJS-Minimalist-Tutorial
-Simple ReactJS Tutorial, straight to the point to start developing apps with ReactJS
+Simple ReactJS Tutorial, Ubuntu based and straight to the point

-This will be an Ubuntu-based tutorial

 #What's ReactJS?

 ReactJS is a JavaScript library for create fast Web Apps

-ReactJS is all about creating COMPONENTS for user interfaces (UI)
+ReactJS is all about creating components for user interfaces (UI)

+Requires HTML, CSS, JavaScript and ES6 knowledge

 #Installation